Upload your ZIP file

 - What types of files can I compress?

 - ReduceZip compresses ZIP archives.
-Inside the archive it re-encodes images (JPEG, PNG, GIF) and videos (MP4, MOV, AVI, MKV, WMV).
+Inside the archive it re-encodes images (JPEG, PNG, GIF), videos (MP4, MOV, AVI, MKV, WMV), PDFs, PowerPoint files, and Excel workbooks.
 All other file types are re-packed with maximum DEFLATE compression, which often shrinks them as well.

 - How much smaller will my ZIP get?

 - It depends entirely on what's inside.
-A ZIP full of high-resolution JPEG photos can shrink by 40–70 %.
-A ZIP of already-compressed files (PDFs, MP3s, existing ZIPs) may see little to no size reduction.
+A ZIP full of high-resolution JPEG photos can shrink by 90 %.
+A ZIP of already-compressed files (datasets, text files) may see little to no size reduction.

 - Is my file safe and private?

 - Your file is uploaded directly to a private cloud storage bucket over HTTPS.
 We never inspect the contents beyond what's needed to compress it.
-Files are automatically deleted after one hour.
+Files are automatically deleted after 15 minutes.

 - What is the maximum file size?